connecticut-digital-services/connecticut-digital-services/src/pages/people.md

   intro: >-
     We're a lean but passionate team of digital experts.
 And we're driven to improve the government experience for all citizens of Connecticut.
-To do this, we combine a diverse set of skills and experience that will provide the highest amount of impact for the user.
+To do this, we combine a diverse set of skills and experience that provide the highest amount of impact for the user.
   title: The Team
 openings:
   intro: >-